WM Phoenix Open Recovery: Beat the Heat and Hangover

 These steps won't make you invincible, but they'll make the next morning a lot more manageable.

 Think about it this way.
 You probably spent a couple hundred dollars on tickets.
 Maybe more on a hotel or Airbnb.
-Add in food, drinks, rideshares, and merchandise, and you're easily looking at a $500+ weekend.
-Spending $149 on IV therapy to actually enjoy the rest of your weekend instead of lying on the couch in misery might be the best money you spend all week.
+Add food, drinks, rideshares, merchandise -- easily a $500+ weekend.
+Spending $149 on IV therapy to enjoy the rest of your weekend instead of lying on the couch might be the smartest money you spend all week.

-A lot of our clients book group sessions too.
-If you and your golf crew are all staying at the same place, we can treat everyone back to back at your rental.
-It's a pretty solid move for a Sunday morning before checkout.
+Group sessions are popular too.
+If your golf crew is staying at the same place, we treat everyone back to back at your rental.
+Solid move for a Sunday morning before checkout.

-If you're tired of losing an entire day to recovery after every big event, it might be worth giving it a try.
+Tired of losing a full day to recovery after every big event?
+Might be worth a try.

-Whether you're dealing with the aftermath of the 16th hole or just need to bounce back after a long day in the Arizona sun, RevivaGo is here to help.
-Our licensed providers bring everything to your door, and most treatments take about 30 to 45 minutes.
+Whether you're dealing with the aftermath of the 16th hole or just need to bounce back after a long day in Arizona sun, RevivaGo brings everything to your door.
+Most treatments take about 30 to 45 minutes.

-Book your recovery appointment today and get back to feeling like yourself.
-You can also check out our full service menu to see what's available.
+Book your recovery appointment and get back to feeling like yourself.
+See our full service menu for all options.

 RevivaGo proudly serves Queen Creek, Gilbert, San Tan Valley, and the greater East Valley area.
 All treatments are administered by licensed healthcare professionals under physician oversight.